Chechnya Negotiates for Journalists

 Chechen Press chief Khamid Khatueyv told ITAR-Tass that Chechen Interior Ministry officials traveled to Dagestan on Tuesday to discuss steps to release the journalists.

-Russia and Chechnya signed a peace agreement in May, but it left Chechnya's political status unresolved.
+Russia and Chechnya signed a peace agreement in May, but it left the issue of Chechnya’s political status unresolved.
 The Muslim republic considers itself fully independent, while Moscow _ which cannot control the situation in Chechnya _ says the region remains part of Russia.